craigduncanlab/markup-languages/README.md

 ## Why PML avoids the need to specify vertical lists in sentences

+Word Processors, and formats like OOXML, store data in blocks that are called, misleadingly "paragraphs".
+This is the label given to the data units within which software developers store the data, in OOXML, for an application that is primarily interested in visual appearance.
+However, these paragraphs are based on detection of line-breaks, and do not represent the usual sentences and paragraphs in natural language (grammar).
+In some professions, like law, inserting line breaks within sentences to create 'lists' within sentences ('tabulation') is supposed to be an example of plain English, or clearer writing, but it just exagerrates the problems of storing sentences in Word Processors.
+Long sentences that are tabulated will then occupy several lines.
+In the OOXML format, these are not longer kept in the same data container - they now appear in different blocks of data (the 'paragraphs' of OOXML).

 If our goal is human information processing, and not just text presentation, then we want to ensure that the data structures we used to store and analyse data have more in common with our intended purpose than conventional formats like OOXML do.
-PML retains the grammatical convention for sentences, because we can use normal grammatical rules to identify the original sentence, and use the full stop and line breaks as grammatically-inspired markers for text divisions.
+PML retains the grammatical convention for sentences, because we can use normal grammatical rules to identify the original sentence, and ensure data containers more accurately reflect actual grammatically-based text divisions.
 The subdivision of a sentence into presentation-specific data types, or transformation into vertical items, is handled further downstream.

-The reason we have to be explicit about this is that the way in which Word Processors, and formats like OOXML store data, has been uncritically accepted as being correct, for the limited purpose of the visual presentation of information.

-Efforts at 'clearer' legal drafting are not always focussed on the distinction between making something easier for the human visual system, and whether there is attention to the data structures actually used to store the data in a word processing application.
-When people write in long sentences (as lawyers often do), they might choose to adopt work-arounds to make it easier to read the sentence, and this includes how the sentence is visually presented.
-In particular, one legal drafting process (known as 'tabulation') rewrites some long sentences into vertical lists, with a new line for different items, even if they are in the same sentence.
-Some legal writers routinely adopt this approach, skipping the transformation step altogether.
-Readers can see the sentence, and are not concerned with how it might be stored in a computer.

-These visual work-arounds to long sentences have their draw-backs for analysing the text of sentences stored in Word Processor files.
-The reason is that that Word Processor applications do not adopt common grammatical conventions for the way they store text data.
-A WP file resembles more a database of blocks of text separated by line breaks.
-It is not actually a database of sentences, or even sentences on particular topics.
-Most legal drafters probably do not realise that their efforts to create a more pleasing visual representation of their sentences, by inserting more line breaks, create the potential for even more inconsistency between the grammatical conventions of language, and how that data is stored by a Word Processing application.

-The primary concern of Word Processor designers has been how text looks, and so they have been less concerned with functions that require grammatical conventions to be retained, and used.
-The Word Processor application may store each new line in something that the data format (e.g. OOXML) happens to calls a 'paragraph', but which has little to do with the normal grammatical meaning of a 'paragraph'.
-In OOXML, a list-style sentence that occupies 8 lines may be stored in, say, 8 component parts or 'paragraphs'.
-If you scan the file for 'paragraphs', what you get then are bits of a sentence, all looking like they are separate ideas when they are really part of one single sentence.

-The definitions of 'sentences' and 'paragraphs' in our language seems like a basic, fundamental condition for working with text and the meaning of text.
-We know that sentences are the basic units of expression for information, and sentences form part of paragraphs.
-The normal conventions of language, which of course are intended to perform a function: *to help us gather and interpret meaning*.
-For this reason, it makes sense to give greater priority to these grammatical conventions for our upstream data processing than has been the case with presentation-focussed developments like markup schemes and OOXML files.

-## Metadata (categories of document)

-The instruction 'meta:' can be used to specify the style outline schemes to be used for PML to SML translation schemes.

-For example,

-	meta:legaldoc
-	meta:letter
-	meta:defaultdoc
-	meta:memo

-Each of these will specify the specific hashcodes to be used in place of the 'default' styles detected by the program.
+## Document divisions

+The document division '-n-' is currently the same in PML as SML, but it could be changed if the PML to SML translator makes an appropriate substitution.

 # Styled Markup Language (SML) - design